remotesynth/enterprise-auth-docs/oauth2.md

 ![](images/oauth-form.png)

-First, let's take a closer look at the form fields required within NativeScript Sidekick to enable enterprise authentication using OAuth 2 for your project.
+Let’s start by looking at the fields you need to provide to connect to your enterprise authentication provider.
 Then, as an example, we'll explore how we'd complete the form for a project using Azure Active Directory.

 ## Form Fields